Ax-Time/smbud-project/queries/mongo/queries.md

 ```

 ## Query 8
-### Articles with open access about protein folding published from 2020
+### Find all articles with open access about protein folding published from 2020

 ```
 {